he-cloud/GAN-based-data-augmentation-for-improved-hate-speech-detection/README.md

 * Extract hate speech in the dataset <br />
   Because we want to generate hate speech, we need to use hate speech to train the generator in SeqGAN.
 However, our data set contains both hate speech and non-hate speech, so the first step is to extract the hate speech in the data set. the way is:In the __SeqGAN__ folder, __train.txt__ is the original data set file, and we can see a __script.py__ python file.
 Running this file can extract all the hate speech in train.txt and put it in __train_set.txt__ File.
 * Adjustment parameters <br />
-Also in the SeqGAN folder, we can adjust the parameters in the __config.ini__ file, such as the number of generated hate speech, the number of Monte Carlo searches, the maximum sentence length, the number of epochs, and so on.
-Try not to change other files.
+Also in the SeqGAN folder, we can adjust the parameters in the __config.ini__ file, such as the number of generated hate speech, the number of Monte Carlo searches, the maximum sentence length, the number of epochs, and so on.__(Here you need to pay attention to the path of the opened file and the path where the file is stored, which may be different.)__ Try not to change other files.
 * Run the SeqGAN model <br />
 In order to run the SeqGAN model, just run __main.py__.
 * Generated hate speech  <br />
 The generated hate speech will be stored in the __generated_sentences.txt__ file.
+# SeqGAN based data augmentation
+We tag the generated hate speech and put it in the original data set to achieve data augmentation.
+After importing the data-augmentaed data set into 4 classification models, the classification results are obtained.
+Thus, the impact of data augmentation based on SeqGAN on the performance of hate speech detection can be observed.